 Shower pan alternative #4 – This base uses a ‘concealed weapon’ to eliminate one ugly element of shower pans

 Here’s a question for you.
 It’s like a pop quiz, but don’t worry it won’t be graded or go on your ‘permanent record.’

 Besides ugly, moldy grout joints in tile showers or dirty yellowed fiberglass pans, what’s the next most ugly element living in every shower pan?

 If you guessed the pitted, round, hair-filled drain strainer cover, you’re the grand prize winner.
 Sorry – I’m not sure what you’re the grand prize winner of yet.
 However, when I come up with the prize it will be BIG.

 Round drain covers are Ugly (with a capital U).
+And if you have an old bright brass cover which is pitted it’s really, really ugly.
 What if you could blow up the drain cover and still have a place for water to drain?
 Well, you can.

 Here’s how.
 Use a base with this concealed ‘weapon.’
 It’s the hidden drain cover.
-The pan shown below is a cost-effective acrylic base where the cover hides the drain.
+The low profile acrylic corner shower pan shown below is a cost-effective acrylic base where the cover hides the drain.
 This ‘leave-the-drain-cover’ system also exists for tile ready bases.

 Would you like to blow up your drain cover?
 What are you waiting for?